HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 The naming convention for accessor methods is getDataFieldName for non-boolean values and isDataFieldName for boolean values.

 The naming convention for mutator method is setDataFieldName.

+## 9.21 ##
+Benefits of Encapsulation:
+- The fields of a class can be made read-only or write-only.
+- A class can have total control over what is stored in its fields.
+- The users of a class do not know how the class stores its data.
+A class can change the data type of a field and users of the class do not need to change any of their code.